kitty phone FDA food icky

 • Is more information needed about the problem or the product?

-Depending on the seriousness of the problem, FDA will either investigate it immediately or will cover it during the next inspection of the facility responsible for the product.
+Depending on the seriousness of the problem, FDA will either investigate it immediately or cover it during the next inspection of the facility responsible for the product.

 CLASS I RECALLS